1-on-1 meetings are crucial to the success of your company.

 Sound exaggerated?
 Think about it.
 1-on-1 meetings are a tool used to help your employees succeed, which directly impacts how well your company performs.
 Without these meetings, you’d have directionless, disengaged employees — which isn’t good for team morale or accomplishing goals.

-The purpose of 1-on-1s is to have managers meet with their direct report to build rapport, discuss performance, coach them toward goals, and listen to them, amongst other things.
+The purpose of 1-on-1s is to have managers meet with their direct report to build rapport, discuss performance, coach them toward goals, and help remove their blockers to success.

-As with any human interaction, there are rules of engagement when it comes to 1-on-1s.
-In this article, we’ll cover 8 ways your managers can start improving their meetings with direct reports right away.
+There are rules of engagement when it comes to 1-on-1s.
+In this article, we’ll cover 8 ways your managers can improve their meetings with direct reports.

 1. Don’t skip the 1-on-1

-Reschedule meetings if needed, but even then, have managers hold themselves accountable for tracking how many meetings they’ve rescheduled.
-If neither party can attend a recurring meeting, reschedule it all together for a different day or time.
+Reschedule meetings if needed.
+But even then, as a manager, hold yourself accountable for tracking how many meetings you’ve rescheduled.
+If you realize neither party can attend a recurring meeting, set yourself up for success and reschedule it for a different day or time.

-On top of that, it’s obvious to an employee when their manager is unprepared for a meeting, and that reflects poorly on the entire company.
-It makes an employee feel like their manager doesn’t care, which is a dangerous realm to enter.
+It’s obvious to an employee when their manager is unprepared for a meeting.
+And that reflects poorly on the entire company.
+It makes an employee feel like their manager doesn’t care, which has a devastating effect on their employe experience.

 What’s the best way to prepare for a meeting, then?
-We recommend using performance management software to plan, document, and organize meetings for managers and direct reports.
+Use performance management software to plan, document, and organize meetings for managers and direct reports.

 Performance management software provides a shared space that only managers and their employees can see.
 It allows both of them to write down questions or feedback throughout the week leading up to the 1-on-1.
 That way, each party is aware of what will be discussed in the meeting, and there aren’t any surprises.
 It holds both parties accountable for being thoughtful about their allotted meeting time.